ScienceParkStudyGroup/microbiome-lesson/_episodes/03-alpha-diversity.md

 In this tutorial, we will use parametric tests.

-We will first test the effect of the sampling site on the richness using one-factor ANOVA test.
+We will first test the effect of the sampling site on the Shannon index using one-factor ANOVA test.
 ~~~
 summary(aov(data_shannon ~ site, data = data_alphadiv))
 ~~~